 The spoon also has another feature– a bowl rest– which prevents it from falling off the side of the bowl into the food during any breaks in eating.

-For an award-winning product this fantastic set is incredibly priced at just £7.00 and comes in 2 colour options.
+For an award-winning product, this fantastic clever grip cutlery set is incredibly priced at just £7.00 and comes in 2 colour options.
 I would highly recommend it if you have trouble with your toddler and their eating habits.
 Here’s to more positive evening meals and a healthier attitude towards food.